 Based on my experience in the clinics and in my summer position, I decided to apply to District Attorney Offices for a full-time position after graduation.
 I will be starting as an Assistant District Attorney at Essex County in September of 2018, and I'm so thankful for the public interest experience I've had at New England Law.
 Through this experience, I feel prepared for the job.

 Related: What Public Interest Law Means to Me: Law Students Speak

-Public interest law, employment law
+Public interest law clinic and employment law clinic

 Ashley Johnson, Class of 2018